Chapter 3. Colors

 2. The $NO_COLOR environment variable.

-3. he $PORTCONFIG_THEMEFILE environment variable.
+3. The $PORTCONFIG_THEMEFILE environment variable.

 4. The global /usr/local/etc/portconfig/theme.conf file.